 Some say that a soundtrack you notice speaks of a failed product, where the music is used to manipulate you into feeling what the acting and directing failed to make you feel, but say you have a product that is so good, so powerful on its own, and THEN add the powerful, emotional soundtrack.
 Shouldn’t it, by this logic, be doubly as powerful?
 Shouldn’t the combination be enough to make you forget you are sitting in a crowded theater, that you are watching a movie, and allow you to immerse yourself so fully in the experience that when the lights go up and the credits roll it’s like you’re awakening from a trance?
 That’s a successful movie, in my opinion.

 Ironically, the Prisoner of Azkaban movie is probably the Potter film that springs to my mind when I am describing this.
-It’s ironic because it’s my least favourite movie; I find its incessant attempts to be different frustrating and annoying.
-But yet it succeeded in the theatre where DH failed: it made me feel like I was watching a movie, that it was an experience I could never have got from reading the book.
-While I think Cuaron strayed too far from the book, I also think Yates it not straying enough.
-Of course the screenplay doesn’t help: action, action, action, all the things we’ve read in the book but without the internal monologue which actually explains what the hell is going on.
-What we are left with is a, to the uninitiated, completely random collection of incidents that have no significance, rhyme or reason, and to the book lovers, exactly what we expected after reading the book.
+It’s ironic because it’s my least favorite movie; I find its incessant attempts to be different frustrating and annoying.
+But yet it succeeded in the theatre where DH failed: it made me feel like I was watching a movie, that it was an experience I could never have gotten from reading the book.
+While I think Cuaron strayed too far from the book, I also think Yates is not straying enough.
+Of course, the screenplay doesn’t help – action, action, action, all the things we’ve read in the book but without the internal monologue which actually explains what the hell is going on.
+What we are left with is a, to the uninitiated, completely random collection of incidents that have no significance, rhyme, or reason, and to the book lovers, exactly what we expected after reading the book.
 Nothing less, nothing more.
 Add to that the lack of an original, powerful soundtrack to replace the literary narration, and what’s left?
 Dry, linear action.
 Nothing less, nothing more.